tillda/proman/README.md

 *Beta - work in progress!*

 Both individual processes and the main definition object can contain a `errorPatterns` key containing a list of strings.
 If any of this strings is found in the output a big ERROR bar is displayed and the system bell rings.
+This is (also) intended to help with TDD.

 ## TODO